Andrew Young: Congress

-Ambassador to the United Nations
+American Ambassador to the United Nations

 In 1977, President Jimmy Carter appointed Young to serve as the United States Ambassador to the United Nations.
 Young was the first African American to hold the position.
 Atlanta city councilman Wyche Fowler won the special election to fill Young's seat in Congress.

 Although the US and the UN enacted an arms embargo against South Africa, as President Carter's UN ambassador, Young vetoed economic sanctions.

-Young caused controversy when, during a July 1978 interview with French newspaper Le Matin de Paris while discussing the Soviet Union and its treatment of political dissidents, he said, "We still have hundreds of people that I would categorize as political prisoners in our prisons," in reference to jailed civil-rights and anti-war protestors.
+Young caused controversy when, during a July 1978 interview with French newspaper Le Matin de Paris while discussing the Soviet Union and its treatment of political dissidents, he said, "We still have hundreds of people that I would categorize as political prisoners in our prisons", in reference to jailed civil-rights and anti-war protestors.
 In response, US Representative Larry McDonald (D-GA) sponsored a resolution to impeach Young, but the measure failed 293 to 82.
 Carter referred to it in a press conference as an "unfortunate statement."

 In 1979, Young played a leading role in advancing a settlement in Rhodesia with Robert Mugabe and Joshua Nkomo, who had been two of the rebel leaders in the Rhodesian Bush War, which had ended in 1979.
 The settlement paved the way for Mugabe to take power as Prime Minister of the newly formed Republic of Zimbabwe.
 There had been a general election in 1979, bringing Bishop Abel Muzorewa to power as leader of the United African National Council leading to the short-lived country of Zimbabwe Rhodesia.
 Though majority rule had been implemented, many in the international community felt that the reforms were not wide-ranging enough.
 Young refused to accept the election results and described the election as "neofascist," a sentiment echoed by United Nations Security Council Resolution 445 and 448.
 The situation was resolved the next year with the Lancaster House Agreement and the establishment of Zimbabwe.